 Clinical trials allow doctors to research and discover new ways to improve treatments and quality of life in mesothelioma patients.
 Current clinical trials are testing several drugs, including:

 Visit The National Cancer Institute for a complete list of tests and locations.

 Radiation therapy involves the use of high-energy particle beams to destroy cancer cells within a targeted area and prevent them from metastasizing.
 This form of treatment has been shown to shrink tumors and relieve any associated pressure and pain.
 Patients who received radiation therapy have reported fewer side effects than other forms of treatment.

 There are no radiation-specific medications, but patients typically receive medication to relieve any side effects of radiation.
 Anti-cancer drugs, like chemotherapy, are often used prior to receiving radiation therapy (known as neoadjuvant therapy).

 Patients may receive radiation after surgery to kill any remaining cancer cells.
 This form of radiation therapy uses high-energy beams from X-rays and protons to target specific areas of the body.
 This form of treatment can also minimize symptoms for patients diagnosed with late-stage cancer.

-Palliative care is a form of treatment for patients with advanced, incurable forms of mesothelioma, or in elderly patients whose bodies may not be strong enough to undergo more invasive treatments (like surgery).
+Palliative care is a form of treatment that can be found for patients with advanced, incurable forms of mesothelioma, or in elderly patients whose bodies may not be strong enough to undergo more invasive treatments (like surgery).

 This form of treatment is designed to relieve pain from mesothelioma and its related symptoms.
 Some patients receive palliative care in combination with curative treatment to provide relief from the side effects of invasive treatments.